Dark-capped (Yellow-vented) Bulbul

 Home Alphabetical Maps Taxonomic Links/Resources

 The dark-capped or yellow-vented bulbul is the most common and widespread bulbul in East Africa, occurring in most habitats except dense forest.
-The upper adult was at Oldupai (2-13); 2nd row bird, at Mwiba (1-17); the 3rd row, Shambarai swamp (9-18).
-The right 4th row bird was seen at Klein's Camp (11-08), courtesy of Steve Brynes.
-The juvenile was seen at Gibbs Farm (left 4th row, 4-04); click the juvenile to see more examples.
-The nest was photographed at Olasiti (12-12); to see a series of feeding photos click the nest photo; the lower adult was also at Olasiti (5-21).
+The upper adult was at Oldupai; 2nd row bird, at Mwiba; the 3rd row, Shambarai swamp.
+The right 4th row bird was seen at Klein's Camp, courtesy of Steve Brynes.
+The juvenile (left 4th row) is courtesy of Frank Priscus Shirima; click it to see 21 enlargements including a nest with eggs and chicks.
+The nest was photographed at Olasiti; to see a series of feeding photos click the nest photo; the lower adult was also at Olasiti.

 Safari Ecology